 - The Bare Trust and Corporate Trustee are merely legal entities for holding the property and all transactions take place in the SMSF.

-An SMSF normally cannot incur any loans.
+An SMSF cannot incur any loans.
 To purchase a property, an SMSF can use a Limited Recourse Borrowing Arrangement.
 This is where the Trustees would provide a guarantee to the bank for the loan.
 Trustees can use a mortgage broker to help them find the most suitable loan for their circumstances from a panel of lenders.

 Repair and Maintenance